galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 > ### {% icon question %} Question
 > What does these results on the effect `year` as continuous variable mean?
 > > ### {% icon solution %} Solution
-> > The question behind the test of this effect is : "Is the global temporal trend different from 1 ?"
+> > The question behind the test of this effect is: "Is the global temporal trend different from 1?"
 > > When it isn't significant as in the `Gadus morhua` model, it means the *"year Estimate"* value isn't
 > > significantly different from 1 so the interest variable ```Abundance``` hasn't varied much through time.
 > > When it is significant as in the two other models, the *"year Estimate"* value is significantly different